Emirates (airline): Controversies

 Emirates has received criticism for their treatment of staff, which Emirates has disputed and is declining year over year.
-On September 23, 2016, an Italian man sued the airline after being squashed by an obese man for 9 hours.
+On 23 September 2016, an Italian man sued the airline after being squashed by an obese man for 9 hours.
 In 2019, an Australian woman filed an unsuccessful lawsuit against Emirates for not providing her water, leading her to collapse during a long-haul flight.

 In August 2022, Emirates suspended its flights to Nigeria after it got into a dispute with the government of Nigeria over the repatriation of an undisclosed amount of money from the country.
 The dispute has since been resolved and in June 2024, the airline resumed its regular flights to the West African nation.
 Emirates has been sued twice in 2023 for deceptive advertising, once by a New Zealand male passenger and again two months later by a British energy trader.
 The New Zealand case was awarded in favor of the passenger, and the British case is ongoing.

 In August 2023, a Pakistani man sued Emirates for PKR 5,000,000 claiming that the airline's service was extremely poor and below international standards.
-On June 13, 2024, the United States government fined Emirates for $1.8 million for operating flights carrying JetBlue Airways' designator code below 32,000 ft over prohibited airspace in Iraq.
-On November 25, 2024, a Ghanaian businessman, Djanie Kotey filed a lawsuit against Emirates, but was dismissed.
-On December 6, 2024, Emirates was sued by TAF Africas CEO Jake Epelle for NGN 150 million over human rights violations.
+On 13 June 2024, the United States government fined Emirates for $1.8 million for operating flights carrying JetBlue Airways' designator code below 32000 ft over prohibited airspace in Iraq.
+On 25 November 2024, a Ghanaian businessman, Djanie Kotey filed a lawsuit against Emirates, but was dismissed.
+On 6 December 2024, Emirates was sued by TAF Africas CEO Jake Epelle for NGN 150 million over human rights violations.

+On the evening 22 July 2026, the flight number EK302 using Airbus A380 aircraft from Dubai International Airport to Pudong Airport due to bad weather, the flight was forced to be diverted to Hangzhou Xiaoshan International Airport and landed at 9 pm.
+All 373 passengers on board were trapped for more than 12 hours and unable to leave due to customs.
+Due to AC on board malfunctions, the cabin became stuffy and hot and some of them had fainted but they were unable to get off despite two ambulances being ready.
+By around 9 am on 23 July 2026, all 373 passengers had gradually left the aircraft.
+After that, the flight was officially cancelled..

 Emirates is one of the few foreign airlines still serving Russia after major carriers pulled out of the country amid sweeping sanctions over the Ukraine war, leading to criticism as a result.